(30) Article

 Deprivation of faith is the greatest deprivation.

-The person who remained steadfast on faith, he succeeded, whether in poverty or in trial in the world.
+Whoever remains steadfast on faith is successful, whether in poverty or in trials in this world.

 Faith is the trust that Allah has placed in hearts.
 Preserving it is the real test.

-The glitter of the world will fade, power and fame will end, but if the lamp of faith keeps burning, this lamp will become light in the darkness of the grave, and this lamp will be the cause of salvation on the Day of Judgment.
+The glitter of the world will fade, power and fame will end, but if the lamp of faith continues to burn, this lamp will become a light in the darkness of the grave, and this lamp will be the cause of salvation on the Day of Judgment.

 mahmoodulbari342@gmail.com